 Who is ready for a night out on the town in Norwich?
-Whether you are looking for a sophisticated evening or something a little more rambunctious, you will find it in Norwich.
+Whether you’re in the mood for an elegant, sophisticated evening or seeking some lively and spirited entertainment, this city has it all.

-Let me share my recommendations for the best things to do in Norwich at night.
+Allow me to be your guide to plan a memorable night out.
+Here are my recommendations for the best things to do in Norwich at night.

 12 Things to Do at Night in Norwich